 Application of scientific methods, techniques, and tools to provide optimum solutions to problems involving the operation of systems; focuses on analysis and solution of managerial decision-making problems.

-Organization & Management (3 units)
+MBA 520 Organization & Management

 Study of techniques and human behavior involved in managing an organization toward efficiency and effectiveness.
 Focus on job and organization design, motivation, problem solving, and diversity and change management.